Barkin Ladi: Climate/Geography

+Cloud cover

 Throughout the year, there is a noticeable seasonal change in Barkin Ladi's average percentage of cloud cover.
 In Barkin Ladi, the clearer portion of the year lasts 3.8 months, starting around November 4 and ending around February 28.
 In Barkin Ladi, January has the clearest sky of the year, with 54% of the sky being clear, mostly clear, or partly overcast on average.
 Starting about February 28 and lasting for 8.2 months, the cloudier portion of the year ends around November 4.
 May is the cloudiest month of the year in Barkin Ladi, with 84% of the sky being cloudy or mostly cloudy on average.